 In 2011, Dillon earned the Camping World Truck Series driver’s championship in RCR’s No. 3 Chevrolet.
 He secured Camping World Truck Series race victories at Nashville Superspeedway and Chicagoland Speedway, 10 top-five and 16 top-10 finishes and led the series in pole awards with five.
 He was voted the Camping World Truck Series Most Popular Driver by fans in 2011.

 The Welcome, North Carolina, driver finished third in the driver point standings during his first year of full-time XFINITY Series competition in 2012 and earned Sunoco Rookie of the Year Honors.
-He also made one premiere series start, finishing 24th at Michigan International Speedway in June.
+He also made one Sprint Cup Series start, finishing 24th at Michigan International Speedway in June.

 Dillon earned the XFINITY Series driver championship in 2013, garnering back-to-back wins at Kentucky Speedway in 2013 and accruing 10 pole awards, including the record for most consecutive poles in the series history with seven.